GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Designing

 \section{Designing \name}

-To make \name\ an effective educational tool for GNNs, we need to answer two main questions: 1) \textit{What types of information are essential for learning GNNs?} and 2) \textit{What challenges arise when learning such information?} To answer these questions, we conducted a thorough review of 17 different GNN educational resources and engaged in close collaboration with four GNN experts.
-The four GNN experts comprised two professors (E1, E2) who have taught courses on GNNs for more than four years, and two GNN researchers (E3, E4) who have extensive experience in educating the GNN user community as main contributors to popular GNN libraries.
+To make \name\ an effective educational tool for \qw{novice AI practitioners to learn} GNNs, we need to answer two main questions: 1) \textit{What types of information are essential for learning GNNs?} and 2) \textit{What challenges arise when learning such information?} To answer these questions, we conducted a thorough review of 17 different GNN educational resources and engaged in close collaboration with four GNN experts. \qw{ The four GNN experts are all experienced AI researchers, including two professors (E1, E2) who have each taught courses on GNNs for more than four years, and two GNN researchers (E3, E4) who have extensive experience in educating the GNN user community as core maintainers of popular GNN libraries.
 E1 and E3 are also co-authors of this paper.
-Discussions with these experts took place during both the initial design phase and at key milestones throughout the iterative feedback process.
+Discussions with these experts took place during both the initial design phase and throughout the iterative feedback process.}

-\subsection{Reviewing Existing GNN Tutorials:}
+\subsection{Reviewing Existing GNN Tutorials}

 To answer \textit{``what types of information are essential for learning GNNs''}, we analyzed 17 different GNN educational resources gathered through online searches and the recommendations from our GNN experts.
 These resources include not only high-impact GNN courses~\cite{standford224w, pyg-tutorial, uvadlc}, but also interactive articles~\cite{sanchez-lengeling2021gentle, daigavane2021convolution}, official tutorials from widely-used GNN libraries~\cite{TF-GNN, pyg-official}, and highly-rated YouTube videos.
 Two authors independently coded the content of these tutorials to determine \textit{which concepts were taught} and \textit{how were they taught}.
 The initial open codes were then systematically organized through axial coding.
 The list of tutorials and their codes is available in the supplementary material.